 It's only an estimate; the actual amount depends on a number of factors, and your financial adviser can explain these to you.

 Your adviser can help you understand how any benefits you're receiving may be affected.

 Some options could include selling the house, repaying the loan, and dividing the remainder between you; you could decide who’ll be the owner (and we could remove the other person from the title deeds); or, if a court is involved, any equity left after the property has been sold and our loan repaid, would be distributed as directed by the court.

-Please talk to your adviser to find out how it may affect your tax position.
+Your adviser will help you find out how it may affect your tax position.

-Failure to comply with these could result in the forced sale of your property and the loss of the right to inheritance protection, if this has been chosen.
+Failure to meet these could result in the forced sale of your property and the loss of your right to Inheritance Protection, if this has been choosen.